1nfocalypse/Reason/README.md

 is more time for thinking, and less time spent searching and waiting.

 # Dependencies, Versions, and Customization
 Reason is primarily built on top of preexisting pre-exploitation tools, hence why it's labelled as a framework.
 Obviously, Reason will not work as intended if you attempt to use a package you have not installed.
-More information and guides will come as it is built and updated.
+More information and guides will come as it is built and updated, along with scripts to install requisite modules and sofware.

 Required:
 - Python 3.10+ (necessary to run Reason)